 Do you want change or do you want comfort?

 The whole purpose of this section is to get you to pursue the process that is embodied in the following three steps.
-If you are already there - and are truly ready to take on the discomfort you will encounter working through the notion that your brain, that bedrock of reality, is, in fact, lying to you - then you can skip this section.
-Perhaps, then, you may use these facts to proselytize to others.
+In effect, these are the prerequisites that everyone needs to adhere to in order to enable desirable behavior.
+You need to take on the discomfort you will encounter working through the notion that your brain, that bedrock of reality, is, in fact, lying to you.
+If you are already there then you can skip this section but we highly recommend erusing it first to understand the implicit agreements behind it.
+After that you can use these "tenetns" to proselytize to others.
 And believe me, that is needed.
 The naysayers need to be reckoned with.

 The biggest sticking point on this list will likely be the evolution part.
-To that, I say this.
-I will get into the religious element shortly, but first I wish to point out the central and really, inarguable tenet that Evolution puts forth, because it's probably not what you think it is It is *not* survival of the fittest.
-That's probably some macho-driven, capitalism-justifying interpretation anyway.
+The concept that we evolved higher-level reasoning as an improvement to emotions and should, therefore, never trust our gut.
+To that, we say this.
+We will get into the religious element shortly, but first we wish to point out the central and really, inarguable tenet that Evolution puts forth, because it's probably not what you think it is It is *not* survival of the fittest.
+That's probably some patriarchal-driven, capitalism-justifying interpretation anyway.
 What Darwin really said is that species adapt to survive.
 They don't have to be the strongest or even the smartest.
 They just need to have enough advantage so that they can continue to live and that advantage can be almost anything.

 In a phrase, meritocracy no longer exists.
 In a small clan or tribe, those who did for the group were rewarded.
 In our modern age, those who take from the group benefit.
 An there's a very simple reason why this happens; numbers.
 In a small group, if someone is disadvantaged or even suffering, any other member can see that and emotions kick in.
 They work as intended.
 However, as soon as the group gets to be a certain size, anoynymity kicks in.
 And at that point, people are able to rationalize away their feelings of guilt and shame for the simple fact that "out of sight, out of mind" enables selfishness.

-This all being said, I do believe people are inherently good.
+This all being said, we do believe people are inherently good.
 In fact, emotions guarantee that.
 We all seek to maximize pleasure and minimize pain.
-That includes the experince of emotions which, more or less, enable us to experience pleasure and pain based upon what is happening within someone else.
-They are, to a large extent, vicarious pleasure and pain.
+That includes the experince of emotions which, more or less, enable us to experience pleasure and pain based upon what is happening within someone else. feelings are, to a large extent, vicarious.
 So when someone else is in pain, and it is unequivocally obvious to us, we can't do anything else other than to feel pain.
-And that, my friends, is a good things.
+And that, my friends, is a good thing.
 It's what got our species to millions.
 Now, we just have to figure out how to intentionally incorporate the behavior homogenization that occurred before agriculture enabled surplus and allowed us to pursue a selfish future.